AkredD/SyncClient/README.md

   In the main menu you can see transfer info and control it.
 There are some transfers information statuses
  1. synchronizing - transfer is running
- 2. scheduling - waiting(1 minuite default)
+ 2. scheduling - waiting(1 minute default)
  3. stopped - transfer interrupted
  4. stopped(provider closed) - one of providers is disconnected and you need to connect it manually